taed2-2425q1-gced-upc/TAED2_Amazon_Review_Classifiers/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         taed2_amazon_review_classifiers and configuration for tools like black │
+├── params.yaml	       <- Contains parameter values for tweaking the model as well as file paths │
+│
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │